fvaleri/strimzi-debugging/sessions/004/README.md

 First, use [this session](/sessions/001) to deploy a Kafka cluster on Kubernetes.

-We also add an external listener of type ingress with TLS authentication.
+Then we configure an external listener of type ingress with TLS authentication.
-Then, wait for the Cluster Operator to restart all pods one by one (rolling update).

 > [!IMPORTANT]
 > If you are using Minikube you need to enable the Nginx ingress controller: